 top of page

-This is my first face-to-face workshop since year 2020!
-Thank you Lord Stow for having me to take part in the beginning of their 2023 journey.
+This is my first face-to-face workshop since the year 2020!
+I want to thank Lord Stow for inviting me to participate in the beginning of their 2023 journey.

-The workshop was originally designed by Cecilia Yeung and was fully tested during Covid time for participants to review their past year and to prepare for a new year of possibilities with a new mindset, which we also recently delivered two hybrid sessions to HKUST.
-The idea is to focus on setting our INTENTION instead of setting specific goals for the coming year.
+The workshop was originally designed by Cecilia Yeung and was fully tested during the Covid pandemic.
+It allowed participants to review their past year and prepare for new possibilities with a fresh mindset.
+We also recently delivered two hybrid sessions to HKUST.
+The idea behind the workshop is to focus on setting our INTENTION instead of specific goals for the coming year.

-We all have an amazing ability to be resilient and adapt to change.
-This capacity was truly tested during the last few years.
-As another year of unpredictable change fades into the rear-view mirror, January is an opportune time to converge sharpened focus, and prepare for new possibilities in 2023.
+We all possess an amazing ability to be resilient and adapt to change.
+This capacity has been truly tested over the last few years.
+As another year of unpredictable change fades into the rear-view mirror, January presents an opportune time to sharpen our focus and prepare for new possibilities in 2023.

 What is an Evolutionary Mindset?